 I am a digital media specialist and international advisor on digital transformation, inclusion and Internet governance.
 I have practical and research experience related to: societal implications of internet technology, digital literacy, project coordination and managing the international teams, ICTs for development, R&D, open-source and open access, collaborative Web projects and platforms, start-ups.
 Back in the late 90’s, I pioneered the development of first listservs in academia, conducted the first online electronic magazine in 2001 for Balkans, created the first institutional science blog in the SEE.

-Danica has multicultural background; she worked for the United Nations as Information management specialist and coordinator on UN/EU project on technology, web, and science.
-She was lecturer at the School of Web Journalism, supported by Rising Voices, Berkman Center; also worked for the Wikimedia – Wikimania Program committee organization, Library of Congress – Washington DC, Geisel – USCD, San Diego, among several other similar positions.
+With the multicultural background; I worked for the United Nations as Information management specialist and coordinator on UN/EU project on technology, web, and science; I served as an online editor in chief for Australian web portal on technology, internet, and science.
+Also, I served the Wikimedia, Library of Congress – Washington DC, Geisel – USCD, San Diego, among several other similar positions.

 Education wise, I am an alumna of UNC-SILS (Fulbright Scholar) at the University of North Carolina, Chapel Hill and PhD Chevening Scholar of University of Oxford, Oxford Internet Institute, and Faculty of Technical Sciences in Novi Sad where I defended my PhD.

 LinkedIn: For questions, thoughts, and inquiries use contact form.